ansys/pyansys-heart/doc/source/user-guide/postprocessor.rst

 This module includes two main classes:

 - :attr:`ansys.health.heart.post.dpf_utils.D3plotReader`: This class provides methods to read LS-DYNA ``d3plot`` files.
-- :attr:`ansys.health.heart.post.dpf_utils.EPpostprocessor`: This class provides methods to postprocesses electrophysiology simulation results.
+- :attr:`ansys.health.heart.post.dpf_utils.EPpostprocessor`: This class provides methods to postprocess electrophysiology simulation results.

 These classes build on `PyDPF <https://dpf.docs.pyansys.com/>`_ to make it easier to extract relevant simulation results.
 For example, you can use the :attr:`ansys.health.heart.post.dpf_utils.EPpostprocessor` class to extract the transmembrane potential and other quantities from simulation results.